testdouble/suture/README.md

 First, we tell Suture to start recording calls by setting the environment variable `SUTURE_RECORD_CALLS` to something truthy (e.g.
 `SUTURE_RECORD_CALLS=true bundle exec rails s`).
-So long as this variable is set, any calls to our suture will record the arguments passed to the legacy code path and the return value.
+So long as this variable is set, any calls to our seam will record the arguments passed to the legacy code path and the return value.

 As you use the application (whether it's a queue system, a web app, or a CLI),